 Bigmind's permission system gives you granular control over what data team members can access and what actions they can perform.
-This guide covers the three key concepts: team members, groups, and permission policies.
+This guide covers the three key concepts: team members, teams, and permission policies.

 Key Concepts